 Read the job ad to determine what’s relevant.

 Expert Hint: Although hobbies and interests are two different things, don’t make a separate part of a resume for each.
 Save the space for more important info, e.g. your skills or achievements on a resume.

-Top 10 List of Hobbies and Best Interests for a Resume
+Examples of Great Hobbies and Interests to Include in a Resume